MTH548/MTH548/docs/_sources/Digests/digest_8.rst

     Was wondering what the class average grade of the previous project is

-The average on project 3 was a B (numerically 2.98/4.0).
+The average project 3 grade was a B (numerically: 2.98/4.0).

 **Waleed asks:**